Josh Lowe Player Props: Rays vs. Rangers

-The Tampa Bay Rays, including Josh Lowe (.270 on-base percentage in past 10 games, 70 points below season-long percentage), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Tropicana Field, Saturday at 4:10 PM ET.
+Josh Lowe -- with a slugging percentage of .324 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Martin Perez on the mound, on June 11 at 1:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Twins.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Rangers.

 Josh Lowe Game Info & Props vs. the Rangers